AS7R0SK133SS/AS7R0SK133SS/README.md

- and if you wnat 2 talk just give me a whisper or cuddle me (in game.) and like try 2 talk to me if i dont reply its prob becuz im offtab!! my pronouns r anything except she/her and i am a minor so please dont act weird or s3xu4l {~Sorry if im dry sometimes it becuz i barely talk 2 anyone besides like 2 ppl plus irl family,,~}
+ and if you wnat 2 talk just give me a whisper or cuddle me (in game.) and like try 2 talk to me if i dont reply its prob becuz im offtab!! my pronouns r anything except she/her and i am a minor so please dont act weird or s3xu4l (~Sorry if im dry sometimes it becuz i barely talk 2 anyone besides like 2 ppl plus irl family,,)